 This dedication is the essence of the piece and is what gives the piece its meaning: as a woman and composer I cannot remain silent about this event and the impact it has had on myself and many others.
 I want to "talk back" to it.
 I also want to make room to remember it, to feel what needs to be felt, to breathe, to heal, to hope, to transform energies, and to understand the work that is ahead of us.
 I invite all listeners to take full advantage of this twenty-minute time-span of école polytechnique (a lot longer than it took Marc Lépine to kill 14 women) to listen inward and search for what is sacred, what cannot be compromised, what cannot be allowed to be killed inside us and therefore not in the world. école polytechnique is meant to provide the sonic/musical environment for such a journey inward.

 This piece is also about life and death in a more general sense.
-It is about human life rhythms, their violent destruction - destroyed with the same kind of violence that creates wars, kills people, abuses children and the natural environment; a violence that is born through violence, where experience of human warmth, compassion and love is missing, where nothing is sacred or worth protecting - and it is about the recovery from such violence, a process of healing. école polytechnique is like a journey: it takes us from life (symbolized by heartbeat and breath on the audio track) to violence, death, and aftermath, to the underworld of suffering and mourning, and finally to healing and a renewed energy for life.
+It is about human life rhythms, their violent destruction - destroyed with the same kind of violence that creates wars, kills people, abuses children and the natural environment; a violence that is born from violence, where experience of human warmth, compassion and love is missing, where nothing is sacred or worth protecting - and it is about the recovery from such violence, a process of healing. école polytechnique is like a journey: it takes us from life (symbolized by heartbeat and breath on the two-channel audio) to violence, death, and aftermath, to the underworld of suffering and mourning, and finally to healing and a renewed energy for life.